 Exploring the Drawer of Real Estate

-As you will remember in the article ‘Library of Investments: The File Cabinet’ — the three drawers are stocks, bonds and real estate investment choices.
+As you will remember in the article ‘Library of Investments: The File Cabinet’ — the three drawers are stocks, bonds, and real estate investment choices.
 These are the choices for your Money Machine.

 The Real Estate Drawer

 The seventies and eighties were the golden age of real estate.
 Savvy New Yorkers and other city dwellers scooped up for a mere $60,000 three-bedroom apartments that today are worth as much as $1 million.
 In California, first-time homeowners who lucked out with that cute little cottage for $75,000 sold it within a year or two for two or three times as much.
 Not a bad turn of the money.
-The catch phrase was “ﬂip it,” meaning “buy it and sell it fast.”
+The catchphrase was “ﬂip it,” meaning “buy it and sell it fast.”

 For a while, it worked: The market climbed to unimaginable heights.
 Then the nineties came with a very big reality jolt.
 The same desirable co-ops and condos that were almost “flipped” into infinity became immovable objects of regret.
-You couldn’t give those properties away; many owners sold at enormous losses, if they sold at all.
+You couldn’t give those properties away; many owners sold at enormous losses if they sold at all.

 People were treating their houses, condos, and co-ops as if they were a buy-at-one-price-and-sell-at-a-higher-price part of their Money Machine.
 But remember, your home is not part of your real estate drawer.
 It doesn’t generate cash, and therefore it cannot be a source of the money you’ll eventually need to live on after you stop working.
 At best, your home will eventually be paid off and won’t be part of your monthly expenses.

 So just what is in the real estate drawer?
-Income-producing property, like apartment dwellings, stores, office space, houses for rent, and so forth.
+The income-producing property, like apartment dwellings, stores, office space, houses for rent, and so forth.
 Is real estate a worthwhile investment for you?
 It depends on you.
 Being a landlord requires more of your time than managing stock investments.
 And real estate is less liquid than stock and mutual fund investments.
 Real estate, unlike stocks and bonds, is sold in one-on-one transactions rather than in a vast, regulated open market; you may not immediately be able to sell a house or apartment should the need for cash arise.

-Real estate prices are not expected to do as well in the next twenty years as they did in the 1970s and 1980s, although lately they have been on the upswing.
+Real estate prices are not expected to do as well in the next twenty years as they did in the 1970s and 1980s, although lately, they have been on the upswing.
 The large number of immigrants who entered the United States in the 1990s is partly responsible for the boost in the real estate market; so are the last of the baby boomers, who decided to buy property late in life.
 Still, the gargantuan sales of a decade or two ago are unlikely.
 You just might turn a proﬁt if you sell real estate in some choice states or regions of the country, but you may not be so lucky in other areas.

 Nonetheless, real estate has its advantages as an investment.
 That beach cottage in Ocean City, Maryland, or the country cabin near Asheville, North Carolina, or the ranch in Wyoming, where you plan to summer, or the ski retreat in Deer Valley, Utah, are attractive and desirable properties in their own right.
 If you consider renting them out for all or part of the year, then you’ll generate income and your Money Machine will appreciate, even as you enjoy a few weeks each year in the house yourself.
 If you can charge more in rent than you pay out each month for your mortgage and overhead costs, you’ll have a healthy ﬂow of cash that will keep your Money Machine purring.